 The stereomicroscope provides information on the order of hundreds to tenths of millimeters.
 Optical- and electron microscopes provide complementary information on roughly the same scale, from tens of millimeters down to tens of micrometers.

 Although the specimens for the various analytical techniques are minute, they can represent a much larger scale.
-It may make sense to crush a large sample and take a small, representative portion of it for testing to give an average concentration.
+It may make sense to take a representative portion of a large sample to test for the average concentration.
 At other times it’s better to get the concentration near the surface separately from the concentration farther from the surface.
 For example, the sampling method from ASTM C1556 can help us predict the remaining service life of a bridge deck.

 It is helpful to have some overlap between test methods as a “reality check”.
 Even the best test methods can have biases or blind spots.
 Testing the same sample in more than one way, or examining companion specimens with overlapping techniques, can provide needed correction, supply additional details, or lend confidence to the data.
 Once all the results are available, the whole investigative team works together to make sure we have a complete, coherent explanation of all of the data.